matraass11/mygrad/examples/cats/README.md

 ## to run:

+### you don't have to download anything to generate new images.
-### first, download the [dataset](https://www.kaggle.com/datasets/borhanitrash/cat-dataset) as zip, unpack it into this directory, and rename the directory with the dataset to be catsData:
+### if, however, you want to train the model or look at how it reconstructs images, download the [dataset](https://www.kaggle.com/datasets/borhanitrash/cat-dataset) as zip, unpack it into this directory, and rename the directory with the dataset to be catsData:
 ```
 mv cats catsData
 ```